oracle official Web Site ManualiOracle.it

 Topic (*) : DBA

-In the database, you have many physical reads in table Tab_1.
+In the database, you have many "physical reads" on a small table called TAB_1.

 Then you can try to improve the queries that read it and you can do others 2 things in order to improve the access to it.